TlkW/Better_discord_themes/README_english.md

 ## **[⚠️](https://emojipedia.org/warning/)** Warnings:

-Here, there will only be themes that are on the official list of the [betterdiscord] site ([https://betterdiscord.app/](https://betterdiscord.app/)) .
+Here, there will only be themes that are on the official list of the  [better discord](https://betterdiscord.app/) .
 So you don't have to worry.
 Also, better use discord with care as it is not made by the people who work at Discord and if you use it the wrong way you could end up getting **banned**.

 <details>